 Any buyers that don’t have a PayPal account have likely been banned / blacklisted by PayPal because of previous problems – usually because of a large number of outstanding unsettled claims.
 PayPal will then refuse to give them an account.
-Hence, those buyers using accounts of friends / other family members should be treated with particular caution - and never pay for goods by the likes of a Western Union money transfer, as once sent you can say goodbye to your money.
+Hence, those buyers wanting to use accounts of other family members or friends should be treated with particular caution - and never pay for goods by the likes of a Western Union money transfer, as once sent you can say goodbye to your money.

 Unfortunately, with modern communication and e-commerce much of the selling and buying

-in this industry is between people that never actually meet face to face.
+in this industry is done between people that never actually meet face to face.

 This seems to encourage a lot of scamming (theft) by a small group of people whose sole aim seems to be - to either obtain money from prospective customers with no intention of ever sending them anything, or obtain colonies from sellers with the intention of not paying or claiming their payment back after the colonies have been received.

-Certain (not all) face book groups should be treated with caution.
-Some groups are administered by unscrupulous sellers and are set up under the guise of passing on knowledge - but in reality are solely for promoting their own sales.
-These sellers frequently maintain false face book accounts under different names and use these to praise their own service and spread false rumors about the competition.
+Certain (not all) facebook groups should be treated with caution.
+Some groups are administered by unscrupulous sellers and are set up under the guise of passing on knowledge - but in reality are solely used for promoting their own sales.
+These sellers frequently maintain additional false facebook accounts under different names, and use these to praise their own service and spread false rumors about the competition.
 Any complaints against them are blocked - so that dissatisfied customers cannot place any comments.
-After the word against them spreads in the other face book groups, they will simply close their group and then shortly after, open another under a different name.
-Hence, always check when the group was started and be a bit wary of those that have just been formed.
+After the word against them spreads in the other facebook groups, they will simply close their group and then shortly after, open another under a different name.
+Hence, always check when the group was started and be wary of those that have an administrator who is also selling ants.

-The scammers are members of most face book groups and when their previous actions have resulted in them being banned / blocked they simply rejoin using another name.
+Scammers are members of most facebook groups and when their previous actions have resulted in them being banned / blocked they simply rejoin using another name.
 With this in mind dealings between individual’s unknown to each other is often a high risk action.

 Those involved in scamming will be most courteous at first giving the impression of being a close friend.
 However, once the product has been sent they will invent an excuse to complain, and will not send payment or demand their money back – be warned once they have what they want their attitude will change very quick!

 When you are considering a purchase check out the seller’s profile.
-Try and find out how long have they had a face book account and how long have they been a member of the group for.
-New group members who have only just joined face book should be treated with caution.
+Try and find out how long have they had a facebook account and how long have they been a member of the group for.
+New group members who have only just joined facebook should be treated with great caution.

 Make sure any shops you are thinking of buying from clearly display their business address and telephone number, along with their terms and conditions - which you can refer back too, should something go wrong.
-Those that hide their address and are vague regards their terms should be avoided.
+Those that don't display a contact address and are vague or dont state their terms and conditions should be avoided.

 Many dubious sellers also try and take payments / deposits in advance for colonies that are due to be delivered to them, but which they have not actually received yet.
 They will tempt potential customers by telling them stock is limited and they will sell out fast.
 Don’t be fooled into paying for something that the seller has not actually got.
 If anything happens to his shipment and the colonies don’t arrive it is very unlikely the seller will refund your payment.

 You should be skeptical about being offered very low priced stock or fall for the 'special sale' ploy as there is usually a reason for this - typically the colonies are not viable and are on the point of collapse before you even receive them, and don’t be fooled by those wonderful ‘unpacking videos’ frequently seen on facebook.
 Some buyers approach sellers and offer to do these videos and praise the supplier in return for a discount on what they want to buy.
 These unpacking videos are just a subtle form of ‘unpaid for advertising’ and they are not posted because the buyer is so amazingly pleased with his purchase.